parv224/Odoo18-Real-Estate/README.md

-# Real Estate Management – Odoo Module
+# Real Estate – Odoo Module

 This module provides a simple and structured way to manage real estate properties and property offers in Odoo.
 It is designed as a single, standalone application that focuses on property lifecycle management without unnecessary complexity.